dmalawey/openME/home.md

 ##  About

-This repository is for a full, unedited, uncut mechanical engineering degree with exams, homeworks, projects, and ABET accreditation.
+This repository is for a full, unmodified, uncut mechanical engineering degree with exams, homeworks, projects, and ABET accreditation.

 I have never yet found a full mechanical engineering degree online, complete & worked out by a human being, with all mistakes etc.  It just seems it ought to exist.
 Hope this can be made useful.